Supporting your community

-The South Gloucestershire Council website and the South Gloucestershire Volunteer Centre Partnership also provide information on volunteering.
+The South Gloucestershire Council website, South Gloucestershire Volunteer Centre Partnership and GOV.UK also provide information on volunteering.

 Milestones Trust offer lots of different opportunities to support users of their service, including sharing your hobbies or interests, befriending, helping people take part in activities, or accompanying individuals on trips.
 No specific skills are needed, just a willingness to bring an added dimension to someone’s life.

 If you love animals, becoming a volunteer for Cinnamon Trust means you will provide peace of mind and practical help for those who need it.
 This can include walking the dog of a housebound owner, or providing a temporary fostering service for pets whose owners face a spell in hospital.

 South Gloucestershire Council are currently looking for a wider pool of voluntary leaders and supporters for the local Duke of Edinburgh's (DofE) awards scheme.
 For more information read the Duke of Edinburgh's (DofE) awards main page.